Set Up Keycard Encoders

 - Use Active to disable encoders you don’t want used.

-Step 5: Choose kiosk routing (multi-encoder setups only)
+Step 5: Set kiosk routing (optional)

 -